Fatigue management policy template

 Reporting concerns

-How to report fatigue issues and what happens after a report.
+How to report fatigue and what the business does in response.

 Support & assistance

-Access to health services, schedule adjustments and other support.
+Health services, schedule adjustments and other support available.

 Who should use this template?